We have included this page so that our translate button can work on this important content

 We refer to the Prevent duty guidance: for England and Wales which contains information for schools.
 For further local guidance we refer to the Prevent Duty Guidance for Lincolnshire for Schools and registered childcare providers September 2018.

-All staff are aware that children can abuse other children (often referred to as peer on peer abuse).
+All staff are aware that children can abuse other children (often referred to as child- on-child abuse).
 This is most likely to include, but not limited to:

-- bullying (including cyber bullying, prejudice-based and discriminatory bullying.
+- bullying (including online bullying, prejudice-based and discriminatory bullying)

 - abuse in intimate relationships